tswymer/gigya-ts/README.md

 **This is an unofficial project and is not supported by SAP or any other party.
 Use at your own risk.**

 As the SAP Customer Data Cloud APIs still use the `gigya` namespace, this project also adopts that name.
-This project is, however, still fully compatible with and built for SAP Customer Data Cloud.
+This project is fully compatible with SAP Customer Data Cloud.

 # Features

+-   Adds strong typing your SAP Customer Data Cloud projects, including your custom schemas.
+-   Exposes simple client to interface with the Gigya REST API, supporting both Node.js and the browser ([@gigya-ts/gigya](packages/gigya/README.md)).
+-   Add type-safety to projects using the Gigya Web SDK ([@gigya-ts/web-sdk](packages/web-sdk/README.md)).
+-   Shares the same type definitions across all packages, ensuring full-stack consistency.
+-   Tiny package sizes, almost everything is just type definitions ([@gigya-ts/rest-api](packages/rest-api/README.md)).
+-   No external dependencies.

+# Project Structure

 This project is split into sub-projects, each of which provide their own features and documentation.
 Please refer to each of the sub-projects for more information on installation and usage: